 Wider scope area Why Audit approach Financial sustainability and financial management Financial management is concerned with financial capacity, sound budgetary processes and whether the control environment and internal controls are operating effectively.
 Financial sustainability looks forward to the medium and longer term to consider whether the Board is planning effectively to continue to deliver its services or the way in which they should be delivered.
 Specific identified focus areas: Demand pressures and the transformation programme This is inherently a risk to the Board given the challenging environment where funding is unlikely to increase and efficiency savings are required to meet the demand pressures for services, in particular GP Prescribing burden and cost pressures such as the Scottish Living Wage and National drug costs.
 We will obtain an understanding of the Board's financial position and year end outturn position through review of board reports and other management information.
 We will assess management's progress with implementation of efficiency savings.
 Commentary and analysis on these areas will be provided within the annual audit report.
-We will perform controls testing over the budgeting process including the monitoring of budgets throughout the year.
 We will perform substantive procedures, including substantive analytical procedures, over income and expenditure comparing the final position to budget.
-The Board receives funding requisitions from NHS Tayside and Perth and Kinross Council, and has a risk sharing agreement with both bodies in 2017-18.
-This gives the Board comfort with regards to overspends in 2017-18, however, there is a risk going forward regarding ongoing budget balance, specifically in the context of the challenging NHS Tayside and Perth and Kinross Council budgets.
+The Board receives funding requisitions from NHS Tayside and Perth and Kinross Council, and has a risk sharing agreement in place with both bodies.
+This gives the Board comfort with regards to any overspends in 2018-19, however, there is a risk going forward regarding ongoing budget balance, specifically in the context of the challenging NHS Tayside and Perth and Kinross Council budgets, see page eight.
 We will consider the Board's financial planning and reserves strategy and conclude on the appropriateness of these in our annual audit report.